 See our Majorca resort guide to find ideas for your holiday.

-The capital of Majorca is the historic city of Palma, which has a cathedral which draws visitors from around Europe, La Liga football, and an array of Spanish bars, fish restaurants and designer shops.
+The capital of Majorca is the historic city of Palma, which has a cathedral which draws visitors from around Europe, and an array of Spanish bars, fish restaurants and designer shops.

 A glass bottom boat trip will allow you to see some of the varied aquatic life of the island.

-Take a drive into the centre of this island, away from the coast where the prices will fall, and you will get a glimpse of the local culture of Majorca.
+Take a drive into the centre of the island, away from the coast where the prices will fall, and you will get a glimpse of the local culture of Majorca.

 More ideas of places to visit in Majorca.